-Non-Profit and Not for Profit organizations are alike in certain ways, but as highlighted above there are a lot of key differences between them.
-The major similarity between them is that both non-profit vs not for profit organization is not working with the sole aim of earning profits.
+The two organizations are alike in certain ways, but as highlighted above there are a lot of key differences between them.
+The major similarity between them is that both organizations are not working with the sole aim of earning profits.

-Looking at the broader picture non-profit vs, not for profit institutes do not work for profits and are devoted to serving humans and working for the improvement and wellness of the society.
+Looking at the broader picture both these institutes do not work for profits and are devoted to serving humans and working for the improvement and wellness of the society.
 As responsible citizens, we should contribute and push such organizations to improve the society we live in.

-This has a been a guide to the Non-Profit vs Not for Profit.
-Here we also discuss the top difference between non-profit vs not for profit along with infographics and comparison table.
+This has been a guide to the Non-Profit vs Not for Profit.
+Here we discuss the top difference between non-profit and not for profit organizations along with infographics and comparison table.
 You may also have a look at the following articles –